-9 of the Coolest, Quirkiest, and Proudest Gayborhoods in the US
+Discover the Coolest, Quirkiest, and Proudest Gayborhoods in the U.S.

-From Salt Lake to New Orleans, these are the best gayborhoods to let your rainbow flag fly.
+From Salt Lake to New Orleans, these are the best gayborhoods to visit or move to right now.

-For a place known for its Mormonism, Salt Lake City certainly has one of the cutest and quirkiest on-the-rise gayborhoods in the US: The Marmalade District.
+For a place known for its Mormonism, Salt Lake City certainly has one of the cutest and quirkiest on-the-rise gayborhoods in the US: the Marmalade District.
 It’s impossible not to love a neighborhood where everything is adorably named after fruit preserves.
-The whimsical monikers aren’t the only fruity things here, though.
-A growing population and an uptick in LGBTQIA+ residents in the area is quickly turning The Marmalade even gayer.
-More peaceful and residential than the typical gayborhood, The Marmalade exudes an almost small-town pastoral charm, where the air is fragrant with fruit trees, rainbow flags flap in the breeze, and same-sex couples share hummus at gay-owned Laziz restaurant.
+A growing population and an uptick in LGBTQIA+ residents in the area is quickly turning The Marmalade even queerer.
+More peaceful and residential than the typical gayborhood, The Marmalade exudes an almost small-town pastoral charm, where the air is fragrant with fruit trees, rainbow flags flap in the breeze, and same-sex couples share hummus at queer-owned Laziz restaurant.
 While you're there, dance at Club Try-Angles or take in a show at Salt Lake Acting Company, an indie theater that turned a former Mormon church into a beacon of inclusivity.

 When it comes to iconic—or dare we say stereotypical—gay culture in Miami, South Beach tends to take the spotlight for its late-night clubs, neon lights, and free-flowing vodka sodas.
 Drive a little inland, though, and you’ll find an artsy enclave colored with every tint of the rainbow.
 Wynwood has come a long way since its warehouse district past.
 Nowadays, a visit to this rapidly growing neighborhood could involve posh steak frites, some of the most famous street art in the country, $900 sneakers, and a scoop of Filipino purple yam ice cream.
-It could also include a more laid-back gay vibe than the pump-action nightlife of South Beach.
-While Miami Beach Pride takes place in September this year, Wynwood began hosting its own Pride festival in 2019, providing a more chill gayborhood option for LGBTQIA+ locals and visitors with live music, drag performances, and collaborative programming with area businesses like art galleries, restaurants, shops, and breweries.
+It could also include a more laid-back queer vibe than the fist-pump-action nightlife of South Beach.
+Wynwood began hosting its own pride festival in 2019, providing a more chill gayborhood option for LGBTQIA+ locals and visitors with live music, drag performances, and collaborative programming with area businesses like art galleries, restaurants, shops, and breweries.
 The rest of the year in Wynwood, where rainbow murals are evergreen and queer artists are well represented at the famed Wynwood Walls, the neighborhood is home to one of the city’s most popular drag brunches at the gay-owned R House, as well as the equally popular weekly drag night series, Double Stubble, at Gramps.

 Home to the US Supreme Court and the Human Rights Campaign, DC is the epicenter of many major milestones for the LGBTQIA+ community.
 Thanks to its advocacy efforts, progressive population, and tourists and dignitaries from all walks of life, this metropolitan melting pot has the recipe for an inclusive environment.
 It’s also quite fun for LGBTQIA+ travelers.
-Of the many gay-friendly and gay-centric hubs and businesses dotted throughout the District, Logan Circle is definitely worth lingering in as a hip and happening 'hood lined with restaurants, indie boutiques, and bustling bars.
-Check out Number Nine, a swanky gay bar outfitted with leather banquettes and dark wood fixtures, where you can pair Chex Mix with margaritas.
+Of the many queer-friendly and queer-centric hubs and businesses dotted throughout the District, Logan Circle is definitely worth lingering in as a hip and happening area lined with restaurants, indie boutiques, and bustling bars.
+Check out Number Nine, a swanky gay bar outfitted with leather banquettes and dark-wood fixtures, where you can pair Chex Mix with margaritas.
 Then, head across the street to Trade, an art-filled go-to for happy hour and drag shows.
-Finally, treat yourself to a lash lift at the gay-owned Logan 14 Aveda Salon Spa, which puts particular emphasis on welcoming and supporting the trans community.
+Finally, treat yourself to a lash lift at the queer-owned Logan 14 Aveda Salon Spa, which puts particular emphasis on welcoming and supporting the trans community.

-While not as overtly liberal as Austin, Houston’s sheer size and diversity is positioning Texas’ largest city as a major destination for LGBTQIA+ travelers, especially to increasingly gay-friendly neighborhoods like Montrose, southwest of downtown.
-This 4-square-mile area was developed in 1911, and it’s calcified as a pocket of eccentricity and diversity, home to neon-lit tattoo parlors, art galleries, coffee shops, and more gay bars than one can count.
-Westheimer Road is the main corridor for Montrose’s numerous gay bars and gay-friendly restaurants, like quirky dog-friendly diner Barnaby’s, or stunning newcomer Ostia, where lamb shoulder gnocchi and wild boar bolognese mingle on Travis McShane’s seasonal menu.
+While not as overtly liberal as Austin, Houston’s sheer size and diversity is positioning Texas’ largest city as a major destination for LGBTQIA+ people, especially to increasingly queer-friendly neighborhoods like Montrose, southwest of Downtown.
+This four-square-mile area was developed in 1911, and it’s calcified as a pocket of eccentricity and diversity, home to neon-lit tattoo parlors, art galleries, coffee shops, and more queer bars than one can count.
+Westheimer Road is the main corridor for Montrose’s numerous queer bars and queer-friendly restaurants, like quirky, dog-friendly diner Barnaby’s, or stunning newcomer Ostia, where lamb shoulder gnocchi and wild boar Bolognese mingle on Travis McShane’s seasonal menu.
 After dinner, it’s like a choose-your-own-adventure of queer clubbing.
 Ripcord is Houston’s oldest gay leather bar while JR’s Bar & Grill keeps it casual with a comfy patio, cheap happy hours, and drag shows.
 Crocker is where the cool kids go for karaoke.
 Finally, Buddy’s is a sprawling club with a dance floor and the distinction of being the first gay bar in the country to serve as a presidential voting location.

-In terms of its famous gay culture, the French Quarter is to New Orleans what South Beach is to Miami.
-The touristy Quarter, home to the city’s iconic Mardi Gras celebrations and the annual Southern Decadence gay event, will always be an LGBTQIA+ mecca, but just beyond the nether reaches of Bourbon Street lies a calmer, grittier, and arguably more authentic alternative for gay-friendly spaces.
-The Bywater is a more peaceful and residential enclave lined with colorful pastel-painted houses and historic businesses like The Country Club, a social club-turned-restaurant and bar that’s been flying rainbow flags and catering to gay customers since it opened in 1977.
-Nowadays, the neighborhood feels effortlessly cool and judgement-free; a place where folks can order rainbow muffins and pride cakes from Bywater Bakery; dance to live jazz in the low-key courtyard at Bacchanal Wine; or stay in style at the gay-friendly Hotel Peter & Paul, a former church and school house lavishly transformed into a boutique hotel.
-Nearby, the name of the resident gay watering hole, The Friendly Bar, sums up the Bywater vibe perfectly.
+In terms of its famous queer culture, the French Quarter is to New Orleans what South Beach is to Miami.
+The touristy Quarter, home to the city’s iconic Mardi Gras celebrations and the annual Southern Decadence gay event, will always be an LGBTQIA+ mecca, but just beyond the nether reaches of Bourbon Street lies a calmer, grittier, and arguably more authentic alternative for queer-friendly spaces.
+The Bywater is a more peaceful and residential enclave lined with colorful, pastel-painted houses and historic businesses like The Country Club, a social-club-turned-restaurant-and-bar that’s been flying rainbow flags and catering to LGBTQIA+ customers since it opened in 1977.
+Nowadays, the neighborhood feels effortlessly cool and judgment-free.
+A place where folks can order rainbow muffins and pride cakes from Bywater Bakery; dance to live jazz in the low-key courtyard at Bacchanal Wine; or stay in style at the queer-friendly Hotel Peter & Paul, a former church and schoolhouse lavishly transformed into a boutique hotel.
+Nearby, the name of the resident queer watering hole, The Friendly Bar, sums up the Bywater vibe perfectly.